ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/how-to-create-data-subscription.js.markdown

 Data subscription is a batch processing mechanism that sends documents that meet specific criteria to connected clients.

 In order to create a data subscription, we first need to define the criteria.
-The minimum is to provide the collection to which the data subscription belongs.
+The basic requirement is to specify the collection from which the subscription will retrieve documents.
-However, the criteria can be a complex RQL-like expression defining JavaScript functions for the filtering and the projections.
+However, the criteria can be a complex RQL-like expression defining JavaScript functions that filter documents and project their content.

-See a simple example:
+* The following is a simple subscription definition:

     {CODE:nodejs create_whole_collection_generic1@client-api\dataSubscriptions\dataSubscriptions.js /}

-For more complex subscription definitions, see these [examples](../../../client-api/data-subscriptions/creation/examples).
+* For more complex subscription creation scenarios, see the these [examples](../../../client-api/data-subscriptions/creation/examples).

+* A subscription also can be modified after it has been created, see [update existing subscription](../../../client-api/data-subscriptions/creation/examples#update-existing-subscription).

 {PANEL/}

 {PANEL: Subscription name}

 In order to consume a data subscription, a subscription name is required to identify it.
-By default, the server can generate a subscription name on its own, but it's also possible to pass a custom name.
+If you don't specify a name when creating the subscription, the server will automatically generate a default name.
+However, you have the option to provide a custom name for the subscription.

 A dedicated name can be useful for use cases like dedicated, long-running batch processing mechanisms,
 where it'll be more comfortable to use a human-readable name in the code and even use the same name between different environments